About Parker

 Research strategy

-We are specialists in defining research strategies and priorities.
+We are involved in defining organizational and sector research

-Social and other research complex with evolving quantitative and
+Social and other research is complex with evolving quantitative

 experience in whole range of social science research methods.

-Roles for Parker Duignan include: research grant panels
+Roles for Parker Duignan Consulting include: research grant

 participation; research peer review; sector stakeholder